Best MRE Meals To Stockpile For The Coming Food Crisis

 These nifty little ovens were explicitly designed for these survival rations.

-It works without the need for matches, tinder, or fuel.
+It works without matches, tinder, or fuel.

 Now sit back and let the magic unfold.